What is a solo practice?

 Work-life balance

-In a group practice, the workload doesn't fall solely on your shoulders.
+In a successful group practice, the workload doesn't fall solely on your shoulders.
 Responsibilities like administrative tasks, after-hours calls, and covering vacations can be shared among the group practice owner and members.
 This collaborative approach can lead to a better work-life balance, allowing you to dedicate more time to patient care, avoid burnout, and potentially enjoy more time for personal pursuits.

 Cons of a group practice